mekowalski/redux-react-songs-app/NOTES.md

   - grid system semantic ui

 - [] Select button functionality
-  - When a song is selected, the Redux Store should be updated
+  - When a song is selected, the Data/State of the Redux Store should be updated
+  - Anytime Data is update with Redux, NEED to call an Action Creator(selectSong)
+  - Action will be determined and calculated inside the Reducer
+  - Wire the Action Creator to the Connect Component